By F Hugh Eveleigh

 As the Sovereign is only part of the corporate crown and as she will one day die, the crown's authority continues until the next sovereign takes over.
 As the time lag between one sovereign and another is but a microsecond the matter is theoretical but it does show that the crown exists separately from a specific monarch.
 The Governor-General, at the death of the Sovereign, would continue uninterruptedly to carry out his duties but would in due course meet the new Sovereign and offer his continuing allegiance to Him and thus the Australian people.

-The Queen's two capacities, private and official are brought together in her style of address.
-She is always referred to as Her Majesty regardless of which capacity she is in at the moment of reference.
+The King's two capacities, private and official are brought together in his style of address.
+He is always referred to as His Majesty regardless of which capacity he is in at the moment of reference.

 In any case the Sovereign is always present and thus our security and freedom is guaranteed because whatever might transpire between a Prime Minister and a Governor-General is an Australian matter.
-The Governor-General is executive head of state and one of his paramount duties is to uphold the Constitution and the Law regardless of political shenanigans but if ever a problem arises (for instance the 1975 constitutional and political crisis relating to financial supply), the Queen remains as Sovereign of the nation and the ultimate guardian of the Constitution.
-She may not take any active role in Australian governance but her presence or the presence of her successors is constant and no politicking can change this fact.
-Only she can appoint or dismiss a Governor or Governor-General (albeit on the Prime Minister's suggestion) and thus she acts as a final buffer to any type of abuse of power within Australia.
-There is much to be said in favour of her geographical distance from any political events in our country.
-This fact enables the constant anchor of her existence to be solidly placed far from potential local problems.
-Her existence is the ultimate guarantee of good practice in our governance.
+The Governor-General is executive head of state and one of his paramount duties is to uphold the Constitution and the Law regardless of political shenanigans but if ever a problem arises (for instance the 1975 constitutional and political crisis relating to financial supply), the King remains as Sovereign of the nation and the ultimate guardian of the Constitution.
+He may not take any active role in Australian governance but his presence or the presence of his successors is constant and no politicking can change this fact.
+Only he can appoint or dismiss a Governor or Governor-General (albeit on the Prime Minister's suggestion) and thus he acts as a final buffer to any type of abuse of power within Australia.
+There is much to be said in favour of his geographical distance from any political events in our country.
+This fact enables the constant anchor of his existence to be solidly placed far from potential local problems.
+His existence is the ultimate guarantee of good practice in our governance.

-Since the Imperial Conference of 1926, it has been accepted that the Governor-General performs the same constitutional role in Australia as the Queen does in the UK.
+Since the Imperial Conference of 1926, it has been accepted that the Governor-General performs the same constitutional role in Australia as the King does in the UK.
 The term 'head of state' which is not used in the Australian Constitution, is used in practice to refer to the role of the Governor-General when in office.
-But the Governor-General, unlike the Queen, has a fixed term of office.
-He/she is always a citizen of Australia.
-Since the Governor-General represents the Sovereign he or she communicates privately with the Queen i.e. without reference to the government, in her capacity as Queen of Australia and therefore Sovereign head of state.
+But the Governor-General, unlike the King, has a fixed term of office.
+He or she is always a citizen of Australia.
+Since the Governor-General represents the Sovereign he or she communicates privately with the King i.e. without reference to the government, in his capacity as King of Australia and therefore Sovereign head of state.